Renters' Rights Act becomes law – here's what you need to know

 Join Which?
 Money

 This article has been updated since it was first published.
-It's last update was to include details about the status of the Bill through Parliament.
+Its last update was to include details about the Act becoming law.